 For example, let’s say you have 8 data sets for one customer but 18 for another.
 Don’t you want to apply all 18 pieces of knowledge to your marketing to that particular customer, rather than be limited to the data that customer has “in common” with the other you only have limited data on?

 This kind of targeting can even happen within a household.
-For example, a wife, husband and child might all have account with the same account number but a marketer might send the same message to everyone in the account and other times just to one person.
+For example, a wife, husband, and child might all have an account with the same account number but a marketer might send the same message to everyone in the account and other times just to one person.
 Netflix is a good example of this.
 We have only one account with Netflix but we receive different emails based on our interests as individuals.

-One-to-one marketing is how you’re going to one up your competition, because it’s the relevant, targeted and timely messages enabled by relational data that lead to higher open rates, click throughs and conversions.
+One-to-one marketing is how you’re going to one-up your competition, because it’s the relevant, targeted and timely messages enabled by relational data that lead to higher open rates, click-throughs and conversions.
 In fact, I’m not even sure how a marketer can truly achieve this kind of “individualized” marketing using a flat file format.

 There is a way to do this with an ESP that doesn’t support relational databases and that’s to do it outside of the ESP then push the information to the ESP to be used.
 But that adds another layer of complexity (and work for you!) that doesn’t have to be there.
 As mentioned above, you need to rely upon your IT group to do this and easy changes and investigation of data and testing new segments typically are not easily accomplished in this paradigm.

-Even if you’re not at the point yet when you want to be having these kinds of conversations about a relational database and one-to-one marketing, knowing what your ESP does and does not support is knowledge you need now so you can plan ahead.
+Even if you’re not at the point yet when you want to be having these kinds of conversations about a relational database and one-to-one marketing, knowing what your ESP does and does not support is the knowledge you need now so you can plan ahead.

 But be wary, because sometimes ESPs will tell you that yes, they support relational databases when they don’t.
 They leverage a relational database in their architecture to run the application.
 However, there are only a handful of ESPs that allow you as the client to leverage this structure “in-account” and build a custom data structure.
 Even fewer make this information truly accessible and usable.